Gitorious-backup/gitorious-wiki/FrequentlyAskedQuestions.markdown

-# Frequently asked questions for your own Gitorious installation
+This is a collection of issues you may run into when deploying Gitorious on your own server.

 ## Login isn't working